8 Fascinating Examples of Light as Architectural Concepts

 - Architect: Tadao Ando

 Kahn’s concern for Natural light for the library met the specific principles of the Academy, which creates an ideal environment for study.
 The main floor with 70m height immerses itself in natural light from clearstory windows at the top.
-The massive cross concrete beams diffuse light and reflects into the atrium that provides exaggerating and dramatic effects.
+The massive cross-concrete beams diffuse light and reflect into the atrium that provides exaggerating and dramatic effects.